tankorsmash/elm-vim/README.md

   attempts to take you to the line of the function in question though that is behaviour normally associated with `C-]`.
 It might be moved at some point.
 - Always execute `elm-format` in the project root so it can detect the elm version appropriately.
+- Better support for folding
+- Multiline type declaration highlighting
+- Specific highlighting for modules to separate them from types

 ## Features